Tens of thousands of protesters march in London for Gaza

 - Members of Jamiat Ulama-I-Hind organised a protest in the centre of Bangalore, India.

-Other demonstrations were held in Spain, Greece, Jordan and Yemen on Friday.'Unbearable situation'
+Other demonstrations were held in Spain, Greece, Jordan and Yemen on Friday.

 The DEC launched its Gaza Crisis Appeal on Friday evening, with the British government saying it would match the first £2m of public donations.